-1.12 LICENSURE BY ENDORSEMENT (C.R.S. § 12-245-207)
+1.12 LICENSURE BY ENDORSEMENT OCCUPATIONAL CREDENTIAL PORTABILITY

-A. General.
-To be considered for licensure by endorsement under section 12-245-207, C.R.S., an applicant must submit a completed application form, all supporting documentation, and the appropriate fee.
+PROGRAM (C.R.S.§ § 12-245-207 12-20-202(3)))

-- B. Complaints/inquiries, investigations, disciplinary actions.
-The Board may decline to issue a license to an applicant for licensure by endorsement against whom disciplinary action has been taken or is pending, against whom an investigation is being conducted in connection with her/his practice, or who is the subject of an unresolved complaint. - C. Criteria.
-The Board has established the following criteria for determining whether an applicant possesses credentials and qualifications that are substantially equivalent to section 12-245-604, C.R.S.
+- A. General.
+To be considered for licensure by endorsement pursuant to the Occupational Credential Portability Program under pursuant to sections 12-20-202(3) and 12-245-207, C.R.S., an applicant must submit a completed application form, all supporting documentation, and the appropriate fee. - B. Complaints/inquiries, investigations, disciplinary actions.
+The Board may decline to issue a license to an applicant for licensure by endorsement against whom disciplinary action has been taken or is pending, against whom an investigation is being conducted in connection with her/his practice, or who is the subject of an unresolved complaint, pursuant to the Occupational Credential Portability Program if approving the license would violate an existing compact or reciprocity agreement or if the Board demonstrates by a preponderance of evidence, after notice and opportunity for a hearing, that the applicant: - 1.
+Lacks the requisite substantially equivalent experience or credentials to practice professional counseling; or - 2.
+Has committed an act that would be grounds for disciplinary action under the law governing the practice of professional counseling. - C. Criteria.
+In accordance with 12-20-202(3)(d), C.R.S., Tithe Board has established the following criteria for determining whether an applicant possesses eredentials and qualifications experience and credentials that are substantially equivalent to section 12-245-604, C.R.S.
 An applicant who possesses a current and unrestricted license, in good standing, to practice professional counseling under the laws of another state, territory or foreign country may apply for licensure by endorsement.

-All of the following factors must be attested to at the time of application for Colorado licensure by endorsement in order for the applicant to establish that her/his credentials and qualifications are substantially equivalent to the requirements of section 12-245-604, C.R.S.:
+All of the following factors must be attested to at the time of application for Colorado licensure by endorsement in order for the applicant to establish that her/his credentials and qualifications experience and credentials are substantially equivalent to the requirements of section 12-245-604.
+C.R.S.:

-- 1. Applicant is at least twenty-one years of age; - 2.
-Applicant must attest that they: - a.
+- 1. Applicant is at least twenty-one years of age; - Applicant must attest that they: - a.
 Have reported to the Board any injunction entered against her/him and any injunctive action pending against her/him on any license. - b.
 Have reported any malpractice judgment, settlement, or claim, and any pending action or claim. - c.
 Have reported any pending complaint, investigation, or disciplinary proceeding before the licensing, grievance, or disciplinary Board of any jurisdiction in which a license, registration or certification to practice professional counseling is held and where the complaint, investigation, or proceeding concerns the practice of professional counseling. - d.
 Have reported any applicable misdemeanor or felony conviction(s). - e.
-Have reported to the Board any prior disciplinary action by another jurisdiction. - 3.
-Submit verification of licensure from each jurisdiction(s) in which applicant has ever been licensed, registered, listed or certified.
+Have reported to the Board any prior disciplinary action by another jurisdiction. - Submit verification of licensure from each jurisdiction(s) in which applicant has ever been licensed, registered, listed or certified.
 The verification can be retrieved by the applicant from the jurisdiction's website as long as the following information is included and can be verified if necessary: - a.
 Date license was originally issued. - b.
 Date of license expiration. - c.
 Disciplinary history, if applicable.